 “I learned about cameras, I learned about studios, I learned about lighting, I learned about directing and acting.
-None of this could have been possible without the space I had access to,” said Barnsley, who currently serves as executive producer of both CBC/Netflix’s Schitt’s Creek and CTV’s Jann.
+None of this could have been possible without the space I had access to,” said Barnsley, who currently serves as an executive producer on both CBC/Netflix’s Schitt’s Creek and CTV’s Jann.

 “With this new production hub at Toronto Film School, students will have the opportunity to get their hands dirty in the studio space that’s accessible to them.
 This presents a real opportunity for students to take risks, to try new things, to get to know their team members and to really figure out what it means to work in the Toronto production community.”

 Here in Toronto, that “booming” screen-based industry has quickly grown to a $2-billion-a-year enterprise that supports an estimated 35,000 jobs every year – a number Massey said he expects will soon rise to 50,000, with the recent arrival of Netflix and CBS production hubs locally.